 The beatings she gets are shot and choreographed so badly it’s obviously faked.
-Usually his body is blocking the shot so we never see the blows land.
+Usually, his body is blocking the shot so we never see the blows land.
 There’s also no makeup work to back it up.
 She should be bruising, have a broken, or at least bloody nose, black eye, etc. There’s none of that.

-What we do get is just over an hour of Adam occasionally reacting to comments posted to his feed, talking to a couple of off-screen folk including a neighbor who thinks she heard a woman scream.
+What we do get is just over an hour of Adam occasionally reacting to comments posted to his feed, talking to a couple of off-screen folk including a neighbour who thinks she heard a woman scream.
 He tells her he’s watching a horror movie and that’s the end of it.

 I really hate to slag on a film but Night really is bad, even from a technical standpoint.
-We frequently end up staring at an out of focus, blank wall and hearing sound from off-screen.
+We frequently end up staring at an out of focus, blank wall and hear sound from off-screen.
 The opening is several minutes of Adam adjusting his mask, obviously drawn out to push the film just over the hour mark, (it runs sixty-five minutes with credits.)

 Night will be released to Amazon Prime Video on March 23rd.